Sail128/NeuRBF/blogpost.md

 ![2d_image_fitting](blogpost_assets/2d_image_fitting.png)

 In general, for the image fitting it is desired to achieve a lower number of training parameters and a higher PSNR as a higher PSNR indicates a better quality of the reconstructed image.
-The first figure (first row) is titled ‘The Trekvliet Shipping Canal near Rijswijk’, known as the ‘View near the Geest Bridge’ and obtained from [ref].
+The first figure (first row) is titled ‘The Trekvliet Shipping Canal near Rijswijk’, known as the ‘View near the Geest Bridge’ and obtained from [[4]](#4).
 However, the authors of the paper failed to include the title of the figure or the corresponding reference.
-The second figure was provided by the authors via their Github page and is a picture of the dwarf planet Pluto.
+The second figure was provided by the authors via their Github page [[5]](#5) and is a picture of the dwarf planet Pluto.
 For the first image of the canal, the number of training parameters of our reproduction is almost the same as what the authors obtained.
 However, the PSNR of our reproduced canal image is much lower than expected.
 This could be due to various reasons.
 As mentioned earlier we could not find the exact source of their used canal image, but we did find an identical image with the same size.
 Furthermore, in the error map we can see a lot of those 'weird' error lines which may be caused by JPEG artifacts as our original image had been compressed and saved in the .jpg format.
 For the Pluto image, the reported number of training parameters and PSNR of our reproduction are very similar to the authors’ results.

 ## Normalization
 The RBF function plays a significant role in NeuRBF as will be highlighted later in this blog post.
 The paper states that the radial base value (calculated by the RBF function) at each point can be optionally normalized via the following equation: